kreibaum/pomp/README.md

     elm-live src/frontend/Main.elm --start-page=static/index.html --hot -- --output=target/elm.js
     cargo watch -x 'run --bin pomp'

+# Game Rules

+If you are familiar with [Splendor](https://boardgamegeek.com/boardgame/148228/splendor) you'll already know the core mechanics.
+The goal is to collect 15 _victory points_ first to win the game.

+You get _victory points_ by buying _cards_ from the _market_.
+These cards are paid with _elements_ from your hand.
+You start out without any elements but can take those in exchange for energy.
+Energy slowly aquires over time for all the players over time.

+Cards also have an element color which gives you a discount on all other cards you buy which have the same element cost.

+It is usually best to buy cards from the first row first, as they are cheapest and help you build up a discount for other cards.

+## Planned features

+- Chaos should become an (expensive) wildcard discount not avaliable for energy.
+- Gamble will be an option to buy random elements for a discount.
+It should slowly aquire value until some player buys it.
+- Special power cards like "faster energy generation", "element generation".
+  These start out way overpriced and slowly become less expensive over time.

 # Tech Stack

 Right now looking at an Rust Actix backend and an Elm Frontend that is designed